grafana/writers-toolkit/docs/sources/style-guide/style-conventions/index.md

 {{%/* /admonition */%}}
 ```

-This caution appears in the published output as follows:
+On the published page, this caution renders as follows:

 {{% admonition type="caution" %}}
 By disabling authentication requirements, anyone can access your Grafana instance.
 There is a considerable security risk associated with this.